martin-ueding/vigilant-crypto-snatch/README.md

 ## Installation

 Use `git clone https://github.com/martin-ueding/vigilant-crypto-snatch` to clone the repository to your local machine.

+If you are running an old version of the skript, delete your old database from here: `~/.local/share/vigilant-crypto-snatch/db.sqlite` .
+The new format is incompatible with the old.

 ## Running